youfou/mping/README.md

 # mping

-Ping hosts concurrently and find the fastest to you.
+Ping multiple hosts concurrently and find the fastest to you.

 ## Installation